MaruyamaAya/maruyamaaya.github.io/content/_index.md

           size: cover
           position: center
           parallax: false
-  # - block: markdown
+  - block: markdown
-  #   content:
+    content:
-  #     title: '📚 My Research'
+      title: 'Recent News'
-  #     subtitle: ''
+      subtitle: ''
-  #     text: |-
+      text: |-
-  #       Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-  #       Please reach out to collaborate 😃
+        2024.12.09  Awarded the "Stars of Tomorrow" Certificate from MSRA (top 10% intern).
+        2024.11.12  One paper accepted by PPoPP 2025.
+        2024.10.03  One paper accepted by ASPLOS '25.
+        2024.06.27  Awarded the SoC Teaching Fellowship (3 out of all CS PhD as excellent tutors).
+        2024.04.30  Joined Microsoft Research as a research intern.
+        2024.02.16  One paper accepted by MLSYS 2024.
+        2024.01.15  One paper accepted by ICLR '24.
+        2023.06.17  One paper accepted by SC '23.
+        2023.01.07  Started my PhD career.
-  #   design:
+    design:
-  #     columns: '1'
+      columns: '1'
   - block: resume-experience
     content:
       username: admin